*** Newsletter for Thursday, January 8, 2026 ***

 +++++

-James Gang: A new year, a time to try something new.
-The next “James gang” gathering is for breakfast on Saturday, January 10, 2026 at 9:00 AM.
+James Gang: The next “James gang” gathering is for breakfast on Saturday, January 10, 2026 at 9:00 AM.
 We’ll be at the Garden of Eating, 964 Woodbourne Rd. in Levittown.
 This gathering is “dutch,” meaning that we all pay for our own meal.
 Join us for fun, fellowship, & good food!

 +++++